 - A food or drink that is high in nutrition and lower in less healthy fat, sugar and salt.
 Choose vegetables and fruit and calcium-rich foods and drinks as snacks more often.
-Try to include choices that your child missed during their meals. - Snacks are about 1/4 to 1/3 the size of a meal.
+Try to include choices that you missed during your meals. - Snacks are about 1/4 to 1/3 the size of a meal.